 I keep a list.
 Written in pen on paper.
 Plus, I have a spreadsheet.
 Once I started collecting the Southern sayings, I couldn’t stop!
-My little list that started out with a couple of phrases scribbled on a piece of scratch paper has since grown to at least 400 colloquialisms, and I’m trying to figure out how to organize them.
+My little list that started out with a couple of phrases scribbled on a piece of scratch paper has since grown to more than 500 colloquialisms, and I’m trying to figure out how to organize them.

 One thing I’ve noticed is that cats come up a lot.
 A whole lot.
 I haven’t done a scientific comparison between the number of dog sayings versus the number of cat sayings, but I’ll bet you a dollar the cats have it in the bag.
 I’ve written about idioms featuring our feline friends before, but since then I’ve added a few more to my ever-growing list.
 Here they are: